 The Sacrament of Reconciliation is also known as Confession or Penance.
-Confession is movement towards God after one has sinned.
+Confession is a movement towards God after one has sinned.
 The first step towards reconciliation is to acknowledge our sins with true sorrow in our hearts and intention to turn towards the right path.

 Before Confessing, one must be truly sorry for their sins.
-One must clearly reject the sin committed and be resolute never to commit again out of a true love for God.
+One must clearly reject the sin committed and be resolute never to commit again out of true love for God.
 This does not mean that one must adamantly reject sin, only that we must try to have the strength to reject temptation.

 During confession, one must begin with the sign of the cross, “In the name of the Father, and of the Son, and of the Holy Spirit.
 My last confession was (weeks, months, years) ago.”
 Following your Confession, conclude by saying, “I am sorry for this and all of the sins in my past life.”
-The Priest will then assign you penance.
+The Priest will then assign you a penance.

 Act of Contrition: